ogarland/ProteinEmbeddings/README.md

 - Sequence Extraction: Protein sequences are extracted from pdb files
 - Embedding Mapping: Representations for each sequence are mapped and calculated based on the stored amino acids.
 They are labelled with their PDB ID and are output to a file which makes it easy to later import for training of an ML model.
-- t-SNE Plotting: Proteins (or subset of) are mapped using the dimentionality reduction method t-SNE.
+- t-SNE Plotting: Proteins embeddings are mapped using the dimentionality reduction method t-SNE.
 This allows users to investigate potential trends captured in the representations for data exploration purposes.

 <img src="https://github.com/ogarland/ProteinEmbeddings/blob/main/workflow.png?raw=true" width="300" height="300">